BrianC9/TA-ReactCats/Readme.md

 ## Requirements for the technical assessment

 - Create the React entry point without using CRA, or Vite create react ✅
-- Retrieve a random fact from the first API
+- Retrieve a random fact from the first API ✅
-- Keep the first word from the response
+- Keep the first two words from the response ✅
-- Retrieve an imagen from the second API
+- Retrieve an imagen from the second API ✅
-- Place the word in the image requested before.
+- Create a button to show another random image and fact

 ## Tech Stack